 Note: the other 11% accounted for non-occupants such as pedestrians and cyclists.

 Similarly, statistics show that of those injured (95,000), over 72% were occupants of other vehicles, and 25% were occupants of trucks.
 It’s also not surprising that pedestrians and cyclists were less likely to get injuries in truck accidents (2%) than to get killed (11%).

 If you’re wondering what kind of trucks you should avoid at all costs the next time you see one on the freeways of Riverside or anywhere in California, it’s a tractor/semi-trailer.

 This type of truck accounted for 2,308 fatal truck accidents in 2013 (or 60.7% in percentage).
 The second most deadly type of trailer is single-unit, 2 axles (18.3%).
 Single-unit, 3+ axles round up the top 3 deadliest trucks with 9.4%.

 How to sue a truck driver for the accident?

 Now that we’ve established the deadly dangers trucks pose to car drivers, pedestrians, and cyclists in Riverside, how do you sue a truck driver or his trucking company for a truck accident?

 Statistics show that claimants who hire truck accident attorneys have a higher chance of obtaining compensation for their injuries, damages, and losses.

-It’s not recommended to negotiate with a trucking company or your insurance company before you consult a Riverside truck accident attorney.
+It’s not recommended to negotiate with a trucking company or your insurance company before you consult a truck crash lawyer.
 More often than not, victims of truck accidents – being in a state of shock – may agree to initial settlements that almost never cover all of the damages.